-Swisscanto (LU) (hereinafter referred to as the "Fund") is an open-ended investment fund under Luxembourg law.
+Swisscanto (LU) Equity Fund is an open-ended investment fund under Luxembourg law and was established on 13 January 1998.
 The Fund is managed by the Luxembourg public limited company Swisscanto Asset Management International S.A.
 CACEIS Investor Services Bank S.A. has been entrusted with the duties of Depositary.